theCanadianHat/OCA8/chapters/4/reviewQuestions/readme.md

 8:		}
 9:	}
 ```
-- A. swing swing 5
+- [ ] A. swing swing 5
-- B. swing swing 15
+- [X] B. swing swing 15
-- C. Compiler error on line 2 of Chimp
+- [ ] C. Compiler error on line 2 of Chimp
-- D. Compiler error on line 5 of Chimp
+- [ ] D. Compiler error on line 5 of Chimp
-- E. Compiler error on line 6 of Chimp
+- [ ] E. Compiler error on line 6 of Chimp
-- F. Compiler error on line 7 of Chimp
+- [ ] F. Compiler error on line 7 of Chimp

 ### A10.
+`Rope` runs line 3, setting `LENGTH` to 5, then immediately after runs the `static` initializer, which sets it to 10.
+Line 5 calls the `static` method normally and prints `swing `.
+Line 6 also calls the `static` method.
+Java allows calling a `static` method through an instance variable.
+Line 7 uses the static import on line 2 to reference `LENGTH`

 ### Q11.
 Which are true of the following code?
 (Choose all that apply)
 ```java